Moodyw03/MemoMingle/SUPABASE_MIGRATION.md

-# MongoDB to Supabase Migration Guide
+# MongoDB to Supabase Migration Guide for My Cloud Diary

 This document provides instructions for migrating your note-taking application from MongoDB to Supabase.